-The Michigan Primary Care Association (MPCA) is the voice of 48 member organizations including Federally Qualified Health Centers, Tribal Health Centers, an Urban Indian Health Program, and other community-based healthcare providers that provide healthcare through over 400 locations across the state and serve one in every 15 Michigan residents.
-Community Health Centers are the best, most diverse, most innovative, and most resilient part of our nation's health system.
-For nearly sixty years, health centers have provided high-quality, comprehensive, affordable primary and preventive care, dental, behavioral health, pharmacy, vision, and other essential health services to America's most vulnerable, medically underserved patients in urban, rural, and suburban communities.
+Community Health Centers are the best, most innovative, and resilient part of our nation's health system.
+For nearly sixty years, health centers have provided high-quality, comprehensive, affordable primary and preventive care.
+In addition to medical services, CHCs provide dental, behavioral health, pharmacy, vision, and other essential health services to America's most vulnerable, medically underserved communities in urban, rural, suburban, frontier, and island communities.
+In Maine, CHCs care for more than 200,000 Maine people (1 in 6) at over 100 service sites across the state.